 Welcome to Bullis Charter School (BCS)!
 Whether you have a rising TK/Kindergartener or kids in older grades, we are thrilled to have you join the BCS family and want to extend our warmest welcome to you all.
 We understand that starting at a new school can be a little overwhelming at first, but please know that we are here to help!
 Hope the information and resources below will help make the transition easier.
-N.B.
-Please also check "Back to School Check List".

 As a new family, you will be assigned a Bear Guide, a parent volunteer who will act as your mentor and personal point of contact at school.
 The Bear Guide program is organized by the Bullis Boosters Club (BBC, our parent volunteer organization) and connects one current family with a few incoming new families like you.
 Your Bear Guide will help answer any questions you may have and can help you navigate BCS with ease and confidence.

 Students’ class assignments are communicated at an in-person Summer Social before the start of school.
 You can check our calendar for more details about Summer Social.

 Create an Account on the BBC Website/Directory/Classroom Ambassador's email

 When you create an account, you will be asked to input parent information, as well as student(s) information.
 When you choose the teacher (or group for Middle School), you will automatically be added to the Classroom Ambassador's email list, and be given access to appropriate menu items on the website.
 You choose what information you want to share in the Directory.
 We strongly suggest to share at a minimum your names, email and student info.
 This will help you connect with other parents at school and parents of your kid's friends!
 Creating an account is also important as you will come back to this account to buy Spirit Wear or signup for BBC events such as Ice Skating Nights, Walkathon, etc.

 8:15am - 3:05pm